tanoconsulting/euts/README.md

 0. write some tests for your bundle, which can be executed from the command-line

-1. create a configuration file
+1. create a test stack configuration file

+   The test stack is configured by defining environment variables.
+You will need to set values at the very least for EZ_PACKAGES and EZ_BUNDLES - those are the Composer packages that are required to run your tests and the Symfony bundles that will be loaded in the eZP kernel.

+   In order to simplify the management of all the environment variables, the test stack supports usage of a "dot env" configuration file, holding values for all the variables you require.
+Using such a file is a recommended practice.
-   The default name for the config file is `.euts.env`.
-You can use a different file name, in which case you would have to tell it to the `teststack` command either via usage of the `-e` option, or by setting an environment variable.
+   The default name for the configuration file is `.euts.env`.

        touch .euts.env

-   In the config file, you need to set values at the very least for EZ_PACKAGES and EZ_BUNDLES - those are the Composer packages that are required to run your tests and the Symfony bundles that will be loaded in the eZP kernel.
+   Add to the configuration file all required values - the full list of available config variables and their purpose is found in [.euts.env.example](./.euts.env.example).
 Some example configuration files can be found in the _doc/config_examples_ folder.

-   The full list of available config variables and their purpose is found in [.euts.env.example](./.euts.env.example).
+   You can choose to use a different file name or location than `./.euts.env`, in which case you would have to tell it to the `teststack` command, either via usage of the `-e` option, or by setting the environment variable TESTSTACK_CONFIG_FILE.

 2. make sure that your project's `composer.json` is compatible with the Test Stack: